 - For a quicker tomato glaze, then simply spread some ketchup or even store-bought BBQ sauce over.

-I love baking my lentil meatloaf with a tomato sauce topping, but feel free to omit it all together and bake the loaf without it.
+I love baking this lentil meatloaf with a tomato sauce topping, but feel free to omit it altogether and bake the loaf without it.
 Then, serve with a vegan gravy instead or simply store-bought ketchup.
-I love making my homemade BBQ ketchup for this king of hearty meal as well.
+I love making this homemade BBQ ketchup for this kind of hearty meal as well.

-If serving this meal during the holidays, then pair with some green beans, cranberry sauce and this beautiful mashed purple sweet potatoes to add some color.
+If serving this meal during the holidays, then pair it with some green beans, broccoli crunch salad, cranberry sauce and this beautiful mashed purple sweet potatoes to add some color.

-One of my favorite way to enjoy leftovers is also to add a piece in between 2 slices of bread: it makes for such a fun meatloaf sandwich!
-It is so delicious, especially with dijon mustard and crunchy lettuce.
+One of my favorite ways to enjoy leftovers is also to add a piece in between 2 slices of bread: it makes for such a fun meatloaf sandwich!
+It is so delicious, especially with Dijon mustard and crunchy lettuce.

-If you don't have a food processor at all, then chop very well the cashews, then transfer in a bowl with the rest of the ingredients.
-You can leave the cooked lentils and the cooked vegetables from the pan whole.
-Stir and combine using a spatula.
+Start with whole ingredients (such as the cooked vegetables) and stir and combine the ingredients in a bowl using a spatula.
 If the mixture is too coarse and won't hold well when pressed in between your fingers, then mash a little using a potato hand masher.
 This might result in a loaf that crumbles easier, but I believe it would still work well.
+In any case, I do not recommend using a blender since this could result in a sticky loaf!

 Other vegan meaty comfort food favorites